TheNewJavaman/unreal-vr/README.md

 If you have any ideas for features, or want to implement a feature yourself, please email me or send a DM on Discord to TheNewJavaman#3966.

-I currently use Rider 2022.1 EAP to develop this project (with Visual Studio 2022 build tools).
+I currently use Rider 2022.1 EAP to develop this project and Visual Studio 2022 Preview to develop the launcher (all using Visual Studio 2022 build tools).
 You can get a free license of Rider by downloading the EAP version via JetBrains Toolbox.
-Versions <2022.1 don't have C++/Unreal Engine support merged into mainline.
+Rider versions <2022.1 don't have C++ support merged into mainline.

-Note: VS 2022 is still needed for some tasks:
+Note: VS 2022 is necessary for some tasks:
 - Compiling HLSL shaders; there are a few custom settings, contact me for more info
 - Profiling C++ code

-## Features Todolist

-- [x] Switch to OpenXR
-- [x] Optimize graphics pipeline (WIP; can always do more)
-- [x] Fix resolution
-- [ ] Head tracking
-- [ ] GUI for editing options/launching games
-- [ ] Allow remapping actions to VR controllers
-- [ ] Allow scaling world vs. virtual space
-- [ ] Synchronized eye rendering
-- [ ] Customizable motion controls in certain games
+- Developing the WinUI interface; Rider does not support WinUI 3, nor Hot Reload